 Marc Newson Orgone Chair and Chaise Lounge

 Ten years later, in 1998, Newson created the Plastic Orgone Chair.
-This chair was designed to be made inexpensively and have a cheaper price tag.
+This chair was designed to be made inexpensively and have a lower price tag.
 I would love to pair one of these chairs with the chaise lounge, though I might have a hard time putting them outside even if they were made to handle the weather.

 This chair is one of those “let’s dream big” chairs.
 These are incredibly rare, and the odds of finding one in the wild is next to none, but not impossible.
 Imagine how cool you would look by your pool, catching some rays in one of these beauties.
 It was designed by German Sculptor Gunter Ferdinand Ris and German designer/architect Herbert Selldorf for the company Rosenthal in Germany.